 The security levels under the ISPS code describe the current scenario related to the security threat to the country and its coastal region including the ships visiting that country.
-The security levels are decided by the cooperation of ship and port authority, keeping the current condition of national and international
+The security levels are decided by the cooperation of ship and Port Authority, keeping the current condition of national and international security.
+The local government sets the security level and ensures to inform port state and ships prior to entering the port or when berthed in the port.

-The purpose of a Declaration of Security (DOS) is to ensure agreement is reached between the vessel and the port facility, or with other vessels with which it interfaces, in relation to security measures each must adopt according to the provisions of their security plans.
+The purpose of a DOS is to ensure agreement is reached between the vessel and the port facility, or with other vessels with which it interfaces, in relation to security measures each must adopt according to the provisions of their security plans.